Thanks to our volunteers and interns.

 Image: Volunteers attending a talk by Anne Noble as part of exhibition training for Precarious Nature, 2016.

 Our cohort is hugely varied, from highschool students to retirees, from artists to accountants and scientists - we're a friendly bunch and welcome your unique perspectives.
 We also welcome those on working holiday visas - conversational English is required, but you're welcome to speak your language to our guests from your part of the world.
-So if you're 16 or over and want to be part of our CoCA Whanau, get in touch!

 Hands-on experience working in a contemporary public art gallery

-Exclusive Volunteer talks with curators and artists in our exhibitions
+Exhibition training with curators and artists in our exhibitions

-Make connections with likeminded arts lovers and organisations
+Make connections with like minded arts lovers and organisations

 “Every day at CoCA was an opportunity to learn and be challenged.
 I have gained insight behind the processes of reopening a contemporary art gallery and making its first exhibition.
 Working with such a creative and dedicated team, I have witnessed the diversity and innovation that goes into making CoCA's programmes and future programmes as engaging and inspiring as they are and will be.”